 How do I get rid of bed bugs?

-Get rid of bed bugs from your Central New York property with the help of local, experienced professionals.
+Get rid of bed bugs from your Ithaca property with the help of local, experienced professionals.
 At Sweeney’s Pest Elimination, we have been protecting people and properties from our area’s most common pests for over 20 years.

 If you are experiencing problems with bed bugs, our professionals will take care of the problem and put into place the services needed to stop them from returning.
 To learn more about our residential or commercial pest control solutions and eliminate bed bugs from your Central New York property, contact us at Sweeney’s Pest Elimination today!

 How can I prevent bed bugs in the future?

 In addition to our professional bed bug control services, avoid future problems with bed bugs by putting into place the following prevention tips:

 Place bed bug-proof covers on all mattresses and box springs in your home.